tigerDer1/documentation/content/developer/tutorials/server_framework_101.rst

     server_framework_101/*

-Welcome to the Server framework 101 tutorial!
-If you reached this page that means you are interested in the development of your own Odoo module.
-It might also mean that you recently joined the Odoo company for a rather technical position.
-In any case, your journey to the technical side of Odoo starts here.

-The goal of this tutorial is for you to get an insight of the most important parts of the Odoo development framework while developing your own Odoo module to manage real estate assets.
-The chapters should be followed in their given order since they cover the development of a new Odoo application from scratch in an incremental way.
-In other words, each chapter depends on the previous one.
+**Welcome to the Server framework 101 tutorial!**

+Are you eager to learn about the server framework of Odoo?
+Perhaps you have recently joined Odoo in a technical role.
+Either way, this tutorial will level you up as an Odoo developer and show you the ropes of working with the server framework.

+We will take you on a step-by-step journey, building a real estate asset management module as you explore the core concepts of the server framework.
+Each chapter of the tutorial builds upon the previous one, so make sure to follow them in order.

 .. important::
    Before going further, make sure you have prepared your development environment with the